-Functions solving the three diagonal block-structured Markov chains, namely the quasi birth-death processes (QBDs), Markov chains skip-free to the left, M/G/1 type Markov chains, and Markov chains skip-free to the right, G/M/1 type Markov chains ([15]) are included.
+Functions solving the three-diagonal block-structured Markov chains, namely the quasi birth-death processes (QBDs), Markov chains skip-free to the left, M/G/1 type Markov chains, and Markov chains skip-free to the right, G/M/1 type Markov chains ([15]) are included.
 The underlying algorithms are from the SMCSolver toolbox ([3]).
 The MATLAB version of BuTools requires the presence of SMCSolver, while the Mathematica and the NumPy/IPython versions include the necessary parts of SMCSolver ported to these environments.

-The fundamental matrices for QBDs are returned by the QBDFundamentalMatrices function (matrices \mathbf{R}, \mathbf{G} and \mathbf{U} [15]).
-Matrix \mathbf{G} , the fundamental matrix of M/G/1 type Markov chains is provided by MG1FundamentalMatrix, and the \mathbf{R} matrix of G/M/1 type systems is given by GM1FundamentalMatrix.
+The fundamental matrices for QBDs are returned bv the QBDFundamentalMatrices function (matrices \mathbf{R}, \mathbf{G} and \mathbf{U} [15]).
+Matrix \mathbf{G} , the fundamental matrix of M/G/1 type Markov chains is provided by MG1FundamentalMatrix, and the ${\bf R}$ matrix of G/M/1 type systems is given by GM1FundamentalMatrix.
 Based on the fundamental matrices the stationary solutions are provided by functions QBDStationaryDistr, MG1StationaryDistr and GM1StationaryDistr, respectively, that return the stationary probabilities themselves.
 For QBDs the ingredients of the stationary matrix-geometric solution (the initial vector and the coefficient matrix) are returned by QBDSolve.

 BuTools also supports the solution of continuous queueing systems, Markovian fluid flows ([7]).
 A large part of the related literature considers canonical Markovian fluid flows, where the rate at which the fluid level increases or decreases is always 1.
 For these systems FluidFundamentalMatrices returns the most important matrices, Ψ , K and U [7].
-The stationary solution for the fluid level at the requested points is given by FluidStationaryDistr, and the components of the matrix-exponential solution (intial vector, matrix exponent) can be obtained by FluidSolve.
-For fluid systems, however, we find it more useful to use GeneralFluidSolve, which, based on the generator of the background Markov chain and the diagonal matrix of fluid rates returns the probability mass at level 0, and for positive levels the initial vector, matrix exponent and closing matrix of the matrix-exponential solution.
+The stationary solution for the fluid level at the requested points is given by FluidStationaryDistr, and the components of the matrix-exponential solution (initial vector, matrix exponent) can be obtained by FluidSolve.
+For non-canonical fluid systems having non-unit fluid rates, however, it is better to use GeneralFluidSolve, which, based on the generator of the background Markov chain and the diagonal matrix of fluid rates returns the probability mass at level 0, and for positive levels the initial vector, matrix exponent and closing matrix of the matrix-exponential solution.